 Where do flies go in the winter?

-There are more than 7000 different species of flies, and unbelievable some of the smaller ones are still around during the wintertime.
+There are more than 7000 species of flies, and some of the smaller ones are still around during the wintertime.
 You may not notice them.

-We tend to pay more attention to the bigger flies during those sunny days when you hear them buzzing around.
+We tend to pay more attention to the bigger flies on those sunny days when we hear them buzzing around.

-Most of these bigger flies like blue balls will hide in the cracks and crannies of homes, trees, garden fences, etc. and when they wake up in spring, they will lat their eggs on decaying matter.
+Most of these bigger flies, like blue balls, will hide in the cracks and crannies of homes, trees, garden fences, etc.; when they wake up in spring, they will lay their eggs on decaying matter.

-House flies low on hygienic places and their larvae will feed on rotting food and other types of human waste when they have the opportunity.
+House flies are low in hygienic places, and their larvae will feed on rotting food and other types of human waste when they have the opportunity.